 U-M Network Storage

-All U-M students, faculty, and staff are allocated space on the Institutional File Service (IFS) provided by the central University IT group (ITS).
-IFS is a central file storage, sharing, and retrieval system that you can access from Macintosh, Windows, and Unix computers.
-IFS provides a convenient way to store, share, publish and protect documents using a 'Public', 'Shared' and 'Private' folder structure.
+All U-M students, faculty, and staff are allocated space on the Andrew File System (AFS) provided by the central University IT group (ITS).
+AFS is a central file storage, sharing, and retrieval system that you can access from Macintosh, Windows, and Unix computers.
+AFS provides a convenient way to store, share, publish and protect documents using a 'Public', 'Shared' and 'Private' folder structure.
 There is a quota for this storage.
 You can also easily publish information to the Web by placing documents in a special folder under your 'Public' folder.
-Find out more by visiting the IFS web site.
+Find out more by visiting the AFS web site.

 Cloud Based Storage (Google Drive and Box)

-The transition to Google Apps gives our community (and the University as a whole) a plethora of tools for collaboration.
-Among them is Google Drive (formerly known as Google Docs).
+Google Apps gives our community (and the University as a whole) a plethora of tools for collaboration.
+Among them is Google Drive.
 Google Drive will allow the creation of word processing, spreadsheet, and presentation documents, and allows other files to be uploaded and saved in the Google Drive.
 You can work on them right from within your browser, and changes are saved automatically.
 By default, files are restricted so only you can access them, but clicking the "Share" button makes sharing them out to others very easy.
 You can access Google Drive by logging into your UM-Gmail account, and clicking "Drive," or "Documents," among the list of apps along the top.

-Box (formerly Box.net) is a document syncing service, similar to products like Dropbox and Microsoft SkyDrive.
+Box is a document syncing service, similar to products like Dropbox.
 Upon installation, you can point it to a folder on your computer, and the Box program will upload the contents of that folder "to the cloud."
 You can run Box on more than one computer, and doing so will sync those files across each computer or device.
-Everyone at the University can get a Box account for free, at this link.
+Everyone at the University can get a Box account for free at this link.

 Benefits of Network and Cloud File Space